jozzzzep/KeyBinder/README.md

   Can be either **Whitelist** or **Blacklist** - see bellow

   ### Filtering Method
   The key will be validated by the filter only if:
     - Whitelist   - it is inside the list of keys of the filter
     - Blacklist   - it is not inside the list of keys of the filter

-### Input Filter Usage Examples
+### Input Filter Usage Guide
 Lets say you want the KeyDetector to only detect the keys:
 **A, X, Q, Right Mouse Click, Left Mouse Click**
 You can do it like this: